kyma-project/kyma/docs/04-operation-guides/troubleshooting/smsh-04-istio-sidecar-version.md

 ## Symptom and cause

 Kyma has sidecar injection enabled by default - a sidecar is injected to every Pod in a cluster without the need to add any labels.
-For more information, read [this document](../operations/smsh-01-istio-disable-sidecar-injection.md).
+For more information, read the document about [disabling Istio sidecar proxy injection](../operations/smsh-01-istio-disable-sidecar-injection.md).

 The sidecar version in Pods must match the installed Istio version.
 Otherwise, mesh connectivity may be broken.
 This issue may appear during Kyma upgrade.
 When Kyma is upgraded to a new version along with a new Istio version, existing sidecars injected into Pods remain in an original version.